exasol/ai-lab/doc/user_guide/vm-edition/win-vbox.md

 ## Select  Virtual Hard disk

 * Select "Use an Existing Virtual Hard Disk File"
-* Select the path to the AI-Lab vmk image file
+* Select the path to the AI Lab vmk image file

 ![](img/win-vbox/3.png)